Reading Goals for 2025

 I picked up a cute little book journal a while back, and it includes a 24-book reading challenge.
 I can achieve that in a year by reading two books a month.
 I don’t intend to read these in any particular order.
 I’ll come back and update this as I decide on titles.
 Books on this list will likely overlap with titles from other challenges.
 Feel free to let me know if you have any recommendations.

-- A book written before 1900
+- A book written before 1900: The Cricket on the Hearth by Charles Dickens

-- A book of poetry
+- A book of poetry: Mountain Interval by Robert Frost

 - A graphic novel